Environmental Drivers

 What are we finding?

-Over the last five years of this project, plankton sampling in the Gulf of Alaska has occurred during unusual and persistent warm conditions.
+Over the last ten years of this project, plankton sampling in the Gulf of Alaska has occurred during unusual and persistent warm conditions.
 This has led to plankton communities on the shelf being biased towards smaller zooplankton.
 Additionally, large diatoms were low during this warm period, likely due to increased grazing and reduced nutrient conditions.
 Warm water copepods, however, were more numerous than average.